 As for the flower shape, some people have suggested that the larger butterflies may be more attracted to the semi-double or double flowers (as opposed to the single flowers like the Profusion series) due to a larger and stronger “landing pad”.

 Finding the right Zinnia is a little bit of trial and error but it is hard to go wrong with the basic Zinnia elegans, Common Zinnia, since this flower has a history of attracting and feeding butterflies in our gardens as well as the gardens of our Grandmothers and Great Grandmothers.
-It has performed very well in my garden so I have decided to start out by offering these zinnia seeds.
-However, I would certainly encourage you to try others (different varieties in separate patches) as long as they are butterfly friendly (yellow florets in the center).
+It has performed very well in my garden.
+“Cut and Come Again” Zinnias have also been great for attracting butterflies in our gardens.

 One other important truth with Zinnias (as with other butterfly plants) is “the more the better”.
 You are better off creating a large patch of one type of plant rather than sprinkling them around your garden.
 Although container gardening is a great option, if you have the room to create large patches then you will increase the attractiveness to butterflies.
 This can certainly make a difference in the effectiveness of your Zinnia varieties.